 Addiction is everywhere, and it may even be in your marriage.
+Are you married to an addict?
 If you are concerned that your husband or wife may have a serious problem with alcohol or drugs, you are likely looking for answers because you’ll have a lot of questions.

 Signs of Drug and Alcohol Addiction in a Marriage

 1. An event that could have spurred the problem.

 Have you recently gone through a troubling time?
 If your spouse recently experienced the loss of a loved one, the loss of a job, the onset of a serious health issue or another unwelcome life event, this could be the root of the problem.

 Most people take drugs and drink alcohol to numb their feelings, and this often leads to over-sedation.
 If your partner has been sleeping, sluggish or just generally out of it a lot of the time, this could be a major sign.

 In contrast to sleepiness, your loved might be suffering from insomnia.
 If your partner doesn’t sleep at night, this could be a sign of drug-use.
 Any significant change in sleeping patterns is cause for worry.

 Prescription drug abuse is quite common today.
 If your partner is running out of prescription drugs early or continuously refilling their prescriptions, it could be a sign that they are abusing these drugs.